cori/post-capture/README.md

 ```

 Simply `POST` to the root url and the `POST` body will be saved to .data/db.json.

+WARNING:
+The POST data is persisted to the database file in plain text, and is sent to any anonymous requestor in plain text over the internets.
+Do not send POSTs to this service if they contain even slightly important secrets.

 `GET /ids` returns an array of the ids currently in the database